 2. Crack Cocaine

-Heroin, also known as diamorphine, is an opioid drug, tapping into the opioid receptors in the brain.
+Heroin, also known as diamorphine, is an opioid drug that taps into the opioid receptors in the brain.
 As an opioid, the effects of heroin are different to crack cocaine or meth.
 For instance, a high from heroin is not stimulating.
 Heroin causes a sedative feeling, leading to feelings of relaxation, peace, and coziness.
 Like similar addictive drugs, though, heroin produces a euphoric high and carries a high potential for abuse.
-Heroin makes users feel at ease.
-The addictive substance can briefly eliminate physical and emotional pain.
-Heroin is also cheap and easily available, making heroin addiction easier to feed.
-Withdrawal symptoms from heroin addiction can be devastating.
-This prevents many users from trying to quit and it makes relapse more likely.

 4. Prescription Opioids

-If you suffer from a mental health condition like anxiety, a doctor may prescribe a benzodiazepine, or benzo.
+If you suffer from a mental health condition like anxiety, a doctor may prescribe benzodiazepines, also known as benzos.
 This type of drug helps ease feelings of worry, tension, and nervousness.
 Benzodiazepines can also produce a euphoric high and a feeling of relaxation.
 Benzodiazepines include prescription drugs like Xanax, Valium, Klonopin, and Ativan.
 People can become addicted to these drugs as they are easily available and commonly prescribed.

 - Outpatient rehab